opengeospatial/ogcapi-features/clients/owslib.md

 ## Examples

-The "OGCAPIFeaturesWithOWSLib.ipynb" Jupyter notebook on [binder](https://mybinder.org/v2/gh/ghobona/notebooks/main) has multiple steps to read and navigate in Python through an API.
+The `OGCAPIFeaturesWithOWSLib.ipynb` Jupyter notebook on [binder](https://mybinder.org/v2/gh/ghobona/notebooks/main) has multiple steps to read and navigate in Python through an API.
+To create a copy of the notebook, click on `OGCAPIFeaturesWithOWSLib.ipynb`.

+Press `Run` to execute the selected step of the notebook.
+Python code in steps can be edited.

+For more information on Jupyter notebooks, see [jupyter.org](https://jupyter.org/).